MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-operations.md

 ## Automation

-Many platforms and services running on Azure provide automation for common day 2 operations.
+Many platforms and services running on Azure provide automation for common operational activities.
 This automation includes autoscaling and the automated handling of keys and certificates.

 ### Scaling